niksilver/EigenD-Explorer/README.md

 ## Running the application

-To run the application (and for this example you will assume your jar file is called `eigend-explorer-0.8.jar`) then simply run
+To run the application (and for this example we will assume your jar file is called `eigend-explorer-0.8.jar`) then simply run

     java -jar eigend-explorer-0.8.jar